alopezlago/MODAQ/README.md

 Next items to work on (figure out an order)

--   Fixing the CSS so that the event viewer and scoreboard are the same size as the question viewer
-    -   Would also be good to see if the viewer could be collapisble, to give the reader more space.
-Alternatively, have something draggable to set the size
+-   May also want a button to export to JSON, or get access to buzz data in some fashion
 -   Investigating WebSockets, to see if integration with the Discord tournament assistant would work, and supply the teams/players/readers.
 The bot could also track scores in real-time and show who's on top, and maybe allow for rebrackets.
--   Add player view (with stats?), and allow substitutions by clicking on the player and bringing up a menu
+-   Move different CycleItems to their own components, so we can properly memoize callbacks
+-   Look into integrating with something like Google Sheets, so we can save a spreadsheet while everything is being done.
+    -   This should maybe be an explicit action to enable.
+It could also be a way to add a new game, e.g. "New game (local)" and "New game (spreadsheet)"
+    -   Could also export to a Google Sheet.
+Might be best to make this an option on new game, so it can always be persisted there in case we get into a bad state.
 -   Add format rules so we can support powers (and see how the parser generates them)
--   Work on quick setup experience: specify teams and players, and upload packet; then on next show QViewer screen.
-    -   Could include working on a sidebar
--   May also want a button to export to JSON, or get access to buzz data in some fashion
+-   Should look into the perf of the buzz menu; seems to be a noticeable delay the first time we click on a question.
+    -   Using the profiler, doesn't seem directly related to the code
+    -   We're using ES that supports Set<>, so use it more often (maybe for active players?).
+Would be nice for events, except serialization becomes more annoying.

 *   Work on question viewer.
 Unlike previous approaches, show the tossup and bonus for this cycle
     -   Lower priority, but consider making the font and font size adjustable
-    -   Make the question viewer grow downwards (fix the top position)
-        -   Unsure if this is something we can fix, it only grows upwards if we're at the end of the page
 *   Create FormatRules?
 Something to tell us how many tossups per game, and how to handle tie-breakers.
 Eventaully replace this with the qb schema
     -   This might mean adding support for more complex events:
         -   Substitutions (alternative is always showing every player)